swank-rats/docs/image-processing/02_requirements.md

 	- Info about which player has which robot

 ### Video quality and resolution
 For our project we use the webcam LifeCam HD-3000 from the manufacturer Microsoft.
-We decided to use 720p resolustion for the streaming.
+We decided to use 720p resolution for the streaming.
 This allows us to provide the clients a gaming environment in a today acceptable resolution without too much traffic through the transmission.
 Therefore the system need following requirements
 - Intel Dual Core 3.0 GHz or higher
 - 2 GB of RAM
 - 1.5 GB
 - USB 2.0 required

-The maximal resulustion for motion video is 1280 X 720 pixel for still image 1280 X 800.
+The maximal resolution for motion video is 1280 X 720 pixel for still image 1280 X 800.
 The webcam has a maximal image rate up to 30 frames per second and a 68.5 degree diagonal field of view.
 The other image features of the webcam are
  Digital pan, digital tilt, vertical tilt, swivel pan, and 4x digital zoom
 - Fixed focus from 0.3m to 1.5m